Want the perfect workout program?Take Quiz

 Start by laying flat on the floor, facing up toward the ceiling.
 With feet together, bring both legs up off of the floor toward the ceiling, with toes pointed.
 Arms can either be placed by your sides, or your hands can be behind your head with fingers gently interlaced, so as to not pull your head toward your chest.
 From here, take a deep breath and engage the core, then slowly exhale as you lower both legs to the ground.
 Your lower back will want to arch up off of the floor at this point – don’t let it!
 If you need to decrease your range of motion, then do that, so as to not have your back arch as you lower your legs.
 Inhale slowly as you bring your legs back up, ensuring that you don’t lose core engagement as you return to the starting position.

-This movement can be performed in multiple ways – such as from a Captains chair – but we’ll discuss how to do it hanging from a pullup bar!
+This movement, which is an excellent abdominis rectus exercise, can be performed in multiple ways – such as from a Captains chair – but we’ll discuss how to do it hanging from a pullup bar!
 Once you have progressed to hanging unsuspended from a bar, you can incorporate hanging leg raises into your routine.
 This movement involves bringing the knees up as high as possible to your chest.
 To begin, place hands about shoulder-width apart on a pullup bar.
 With legs hanging, retract the shoulder blades and engage the core.
 With feet together, take a deep breath and exhale as you slowly raise your knees up as high as you can, without swinging.
 Pause at the top of the movement, then inhale as you slowly bring your legs back down, really engaging the stabilizing muscles of the core.
 This can be made harder by keeping the legs extended and doing a straight leg raise, as you build strength and stability within the core!

 Start this exercise on your hands and knees, on a floor mat if desired.
 With core engaged and shoulders retracted, extend your legs out straight so your weight is on your toes and on your hands (with shoulders in line with wrists), in a pushup position.
 From here, flex at the hip and bring your right knee in toward your chest, then quickly bring it back to an extended position while simultaneously bringing your left knee in to your chest.
 As you brace your core, alternate leg positions quickly, driving your knees forward with each repetition.
 This can be modified by either going faster or slower, depending on core strength, hip range of motion, and desired cardio level.